Dissosteira carolina: Biology

+Rarely, individual D. carolina are pink.
+Such individuals do not typically survive predation as they lack the ability to easily blend in with their surroundings.
+If an adult with the gene manages to reproduce, it is likely to be present in their offspring.

 Predators

-Dissosteira carolina are preyed on by various animals including many birds, pallid bats, spiders, praying mantis, and Sphex pensylvanicus wasps, which struggle to fly with such a heavy load.
+Dissosteira carolina are preyed on by various animals, including many birds, pallid bats, Carolina wolf spiders, praying mantis, and great black wasps, which struggle to fly with such a heavy load.